A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1881) Siegmund G\"{u}nther {G\"{u}nther, Siegmund|textbf}, \emph{Die Lehre von den gew\"{o}hnlichen und verallgeminerten Hyperbelfunktionen}, Verlag von Louis Nebert, Halle a/S. { Cited in \textsc{Heymann 1894b} .} Pages 75--82 give an overview of, and some additional detail about, the functions $U_n$ and $V_n$ defined in \textsc{Lucas 1878} , which can be used to generate continued square root representations of trigonometric functions of special angles.
+Pages 75--82 give an overview of, and some additional detail about, the functions $U_n$ and $V_n$ defined in \hyperref[Luc1878]{\textsc{Lucas 1878}} , which can be used to generate continued square root representations of trigonometric functions of special angles.